philipbeel/react-number-pyramid/README.md

 ## Description

-A Mental arithmetic pyramid puzzle game, written in React.
+A Mental arithmetic pyramid puzzle game, written in with React, Semantic UI, and Astroturf.